zilishen/documentation/content/nms/admin-guides/authentication/oidc/oidc-entra.md

     #
     # Adapted from: https://github.com/nginxinc/nginx-openid-connect/blob/main/openid_connect_configuration.conf
     #
-    # NOTE: This requires NGINX Plus with the NJS module installed and enabled
+    # NOTE: This requires NGINX Plus with the njs module installed and enabled
     # NOTE: The entries below need to be updated with values relevant to your environment and IdP
     #
     #       SERVER_FQDN is the Fully Qualified Domain Name of this server, e.g., nms.example.com